 Keep an Eye on Skin Issues

-When you have your dog groomed regularly, you or your groomer will be paying more attention to his skin and fur.
+When you have your dog groomed regularly, you or your groomer will be paying more attention to their skin and fur.
 This extra attention may make it easier to notice skin problems before they get out of hand.

-For example, your dog may develop a concerning spot on his skin in his later years, but with regular grooming, the spot may be noticed sooner than it would have been without.
+For example, your dog may develop a concerning spot on his skin in their later years, but with regular grooming, the spot may be noticed sooner than it would have been without.
 From there, you can schedule a vet appointment and have the problem treated before it grows into something worse or even unmanageable.